rJefferyXie/Chess-Program-with-Minimax-Visualizer/README.md

     * Ex.
 Knight outpost, X-ray on king, doubled pawns, rook on empty file, etc.
 * Filter the valid moves such that the AI cannot make a move that leaves it in check.
 * Flip the board around after each turn so the top player has an easier time reading the position.
 (Think about how it actually looks when you're playing a real chess game over the board).
+* Try implementing Quiescence search to mitigate the *horizon effect* and to make more sensible moves.
+Quiescence search focuses on searching in greater depths for move trees that are logical and advantageous, while realising very early on if a particular move tree is losing and if so will skip it (similar to how a human would play).
+  * The horizon effect is a problem that can occur when every branch (move tree) is searched to a fixed depth.
+Dangerous threats and positional weaknesses beyond the fixed depth will not be detected and the AI will not realize the mistakes that it made until it is too late.

 **Known Bugs**
   * Chess AI can sometimes make a move while in check that does not result in it escaping check (illegal move).
 (This does not happen in local multiplayer)